learn-co-curriculum/rails-blog-associations-validations/README.md

   <% end %>
 ```

-Build out the forms for creating a new user, post, and tag and make the tests pass (run `rspec`).
+1. Build out the forms for creating a new user, post, and tag.

 ## Adding tags to a post